WinnLeong/Address-Coordinates/README.md

 # address_coordinates

-A simple app to grab reverse geocoded results.
+A simple app for geocoding and reverse-geocoding.